jfairbank/run-elm/README.md

 ## Prerequisites

+run-elm requires Node versions >= 4.

-run-elm expects a current version of the Elm binary installed globally.
+run-elm also expects a current version of the Elm binary installed globally.
 You can install it with:

 ```sh